Unity-Technologies/Graphics/com.unity.visualeffectgraph/Documentation~/Block-ConformToSphere.md

 The **Conform to Sphere** Block attracts particles towards a defined sphere.
 This is useful for a range of cases, such as simulating a “charging” energy effect, and works best when you use it alongside other forces.

-This operator doesn't support spheres that have scale axis of different lengths (ellipsoids).
-If you use an ellipsoid as an input, this operator uses its longest axis to define the sphere.
+This Operator doesn't support spheres that have scale axis of different lengths (ellipsoids).
+If you use an ellipsoid as an input, this Operator uses its longest axis to define the sphere.

 ![](Images/Block-ConformToSphereExample.gif)